BIGCS-Lab/phimtools/README.md

                             regions(e.g.: chr:start-end,chr:start-end)
       --nCPU NCPU           Number of threads.
 [1]

-### Configuration file
+**Configuration file**

-`phimtools` needs a configuration file for setting the path of phasing program, imputation program, reference version and reference panel.
+`phimtools impute` needs a configuration file for setting the path of phasing program, imputation program, reference version and reference panel.
 Here\'s one of the examples for how to create a configuration file:
 [config.yaml](./tests/config.yaml).

-Now you can use `phimtools` as your powerful imputation pipeline, once you have finished the setting.

 ### Examples